educational-psychologist.org.uk

 ASD has been found to affect significantly more boys than girls.

-Most children with ASD are supported within a mainstream environment
+Most children with ASD are supported within a mainstream environment and can

-and can generally cope well without the need for a Statement.
+generally cope well without the need for a Statement.

 Systematic observation and assessment of the child will yield valuable

 information on his or her individual needs.
-With a child who has a
+With a child who has a medical diagnosis

-diagnosis of ASD, targets will address the development and teaching of
+targets will address the

-social skills, as well as any other needs the child may have.
-Advice
+development and teaching of social skills, as well as any other needs the child

-can be sought from the agency who carried out the assessment as well
+may have.
+Advice can be sought from the medical based agency who carried out

-as from your school EP.
+the assessment as well as from your school EP.

 Each child is different and will have individual needs which should be

 addressed appropriately.
-However, broadly speaking, the IEP for a child
+However, broadly speaking, the IEP for a child with

-learning needs.
-When drawing up the IEP your EP can help you to
+needs.
+When drawing up the IEP your EP can help you to set targets for the

-set targets for the child.
-In addition, your EP can provide advice on
+child.
+In addition, your EP can provide advice on setting up suitable

 HOW CAN PARENTS HELP?

-Parents are particularly important in helping to devise and
+Parents are particularly important in helping to devise and monitor the targets

-monitor the targets as they know their child better than anybody
+as they know their child better than anybody else.
+It is vital to work

-implementing strategies for inclusion on the IEP.
+closely with parents in devising and implementing strategies for inclusion on

 Ged Balmer

-Chartered Educational
+Chartered Educational Psychologist

 Cert.
 Ed., BSc.(Hons), MSc.,